sam-goodwin/punchcard/README.md

 See the more thorough [examples](examples/lib):
 * [SNS Topic and SQS Queue](examples/lib/topic-and-queue.ts) - respond to SNS notifications with a Lambda Function; subscribe notifications to a SQS Queue and process them with a Lambda Function.
+* [Real-Time Data Lake](examples/lib/data-lake.ts) - collects data with Kinesis and persists to S3, exposed as a Glue Table in a Glue Database.
 * [Scheduled Lambda Function](examples/lib/scheduled-function.ts) - runs a Lambda Function every minute and stores data in a DynamoDB Table.
 * [Pet Store API Gateway](examples/lib/pet-store-apigw.ts) - implementation of the [Pet Store API Gateway canonical example](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html).